Remote acupuncture balances vital energy (Qi) in the body's meridians, identifying and clearing blockages that cause physical or emotional issues.

 Does it build over time with less return of symptoms?

-This helps you and Guadalupe decide session frequency.
+This helps decide session frequency.

 If relief fades after 5 to 6 days, weekly sessions may suit you